-At long last, here are the first three chapters from Home for the Holidays, my story in THE BITE BEFORE CHRISTMAS anthology.
-Very sorry for the delay posting this!
+Here are the first three chapters from Home for the Holidays, my story from THE BITE BEFORE CHRISTMAS anthology.
 As I’ve said before, look for big reveals in this, and it’s also quite long – nearly half the size of a normal book.
 This Cat and Bones story takes place right after the events in One Grave at a Time.
 Oh, and Ian fans, you’ll be glad to know that he plays a prominent role in Home for the Holidays.
-My apologies in advance if there are any wonky formatting issues.
-Pasting from Word into WordPress can break sentences in strange places at times.
 Hope you enjoy!

 I glanced at my watch.
 Ten minutes to midnight.
 The vampire would be back soon, and despite hours of careful preparation, I wasn’t ready for him.